New Heritage Centres

 On the ground floor of the Old Coal Office, Ocean Square, Saundersfoot Harbour.
 Enter from the Harbour Car Park.

-The Coal Office is planned for completion by Autumn 2021.
+The Coal Office is planned for completion in early 2022.

 Coastal Schooner Experience